srimuthurajesh/Tech-Notes/Java/Language/java-interview-questions.md

 6. Default constutor wont work if i give any one constructor explictly?
 Y
 7. Can we override the private and static methods?N
 8. Arrange the order of execution blocks. static,instance,constructor,main
-9. Can we execute a program without main() method?N
+9. Can we execute a program without main() method? `Yes, using static block`
 10. What if static modifier is removed from main method?
 NoSuchMethodError
 11. Can declare static variables and methods in abstract class?
 12. Is method overloading possible with return type, why?N